CyberTron957/viscord/DEPLOYMENT.md

 # Production Deployment Guide

-This guide explains how to deploy the VS Code Social Presence server securely using Caddy as a reverse proxy.
+This guide explains how to deploy the VS Code viscord server securely using Caddy as a reverse proxy.

 ## Prerequisites